 6.4 The Pixel-Based Model

 The previous section made reference to the pixel-based model of CTE losses.
-The WFC3/UVIS model is based on the empirical model that was constructed by Anderson & Bedin (2010), which itself was inspired by the model in Massey et al. (2010) for ACS/WFC.
+The WFC3/UVIS model is based on the empirical model for ACS/WFC that was constructed by Anderson & Bedin (2010), which itself was inspired by the model in Massey et al. (2010).

-The readout process is simulated by going up through each column from j=1 (close to the readout amplifier) to j=2015 and determining (1) which electrons will be trapped during the journey down the detector to the serial register and (2) when these trapped electrons will be released.
-Even though this is a stochastic process in reality, the model treats it as deterministic.
-The end result is that the observed distribution of pixel values gets blurred somewhat in the upstream direction relative to the original distribution, leading to the characteristic CTE trails seen behind sources in CTE-affected UVIS images.
+The model simulates the readout process by going up through each column, pixel by pixel, from j=1 (close to the serial register) to j=2051 (at the top of the detector) and determining (1) which electrons will be trapped during the journey down the detector and (2) when these trapped electrons will be released.
+Even though this is actually a stochastic process, the model must treat it deterministically.
+The end result of the readout process is that the observed distribution of pixel values gets blurred somewhat in the upstream direction relative to the original distribution, leading to the characteristic CTE trails seen behind sources in CTE-affected UVIS images.

-In order to use the model on science images, we must invert this procedure: we must determine what original image - when pushed through the readout algorithm- generates the observed distribution.
+The curves in Figure 6.1 can be used in a forward model to simulate how an initial pixel distribution would be blurred by the readout process.
+In order to use the model on science images, we must invert this procedure: we must determine what original image – when pushed through the readout algorithm – generates the observed distribution.
 This is formally a non-linear deconvolution process.

 There are several challenges to a pixel-based reconstruction.
-One challenge is that the observed images represent not just the charge that arrived at the readout, but they represent this charge plus a contribution from the readnoise (3.1-3.2 electrons for UVIS).
-The other challenge is that the model assumes an even distribution of traps throughout the detector, even though in actuality this distribution is stochastic: each column will naturally have a slightly different number of traps and even the distribution of traps within each column will not be perfectly uniform.
+One challenge is that the observed images represent not just the charge that arrived at the readout, but they represent this charge plus a contribution from the readnoise (3.1-3.2 electrons for UVIS) along with any noise associated with the charge-trapping and -releasing, which is a random process.
+The other challenge is that the model assumes an even distribution of traps throughout the detector, even though in actuality this distribution is stochastic: each column will naturally have a slightly different number of traps and even the distribution of traps within each column will surely not be perfectly uniform.

 The readnoise introduces a serious complication.
-An empty image will be readout to have a variance of about 3.2 electrons in each pixel due to readnoise.
-If the original image on the detector had a pixel-to-pixel variation of 3.2 electrons on a background of near zero, then the charge-transfer process would blur the image out so much that the image that reached the amplifier would have a variance of less than 0.5 electron.
+An empty image will be read out to have a variance of about 3.2 electrons in each pixel due to readnoise.
+If the original image on the detector had a pixel-to-pixel variation of 3.2 electrons on a low background, then the charge-transfer process would blur the image out so much that the image that reached the amplifier would have a variance of less than 0.5 electron (see Figure 12 in WFC3/ISR 2021-09).
 The CTE reconstruction algorithm determines what the original image would have to be in order to be read out as the observed image.
-If we include readnoise in this observed target image, then the original image would have to start with an extremely large amount of pixel-to-pixel variation (perhaps 15 electrons of noise) for it to end up with 3.2 electrons noise after the blurring readout process.
-We would have to increase the noise by a factor of five to arrive at the image that was read out.
-This clearly will not produce a realistic reconstruction, so we need to find some way to mitigate this "readnoise amplification".
+If we include readnoise in this observed target image, then the original image would have to start with an extremely large amount of pixel-to-pixel variation (perhaps a sigma of 15 electrons) for it to end up with 3.2 electrons of pixel-to-pixel variation after the blurring readout process.
+In other words, we would have to add a factor of five more noise to arrive at the image that was read out.
+This clearly will not produce a useful reconstruction, so we must find some way to mitigate this "readnoise amplification".

-We address this issue by taking the observed image (which has had readnoise added to it) and determining the smoothest possible image that is consistent with the image, modulo readnoise.
-We choose the smoothest possible image, since the smoother the image, the less the readout algorithm will redistribute charge.
+We address the issue by taking the observed image (which has readnoise in it) and determining the smoothest possible image that is consistent with the image, modulo readnoise and noise from the charge-transfer process.
+We choose the smoothest possible image, since the smoother the image, the less the readout algorithm will end up redistributing charge.
 While this may not give us the true counts that arrived at the readout register, it should provide us with the most conservative possible CTE correction.
 The pixel-based reconstruction algorithm then operates on this "smooth" image, and the redistribution of flux is applied to the observed image (which still has the readnoise in it).

-Previously, the pixel-based CTE correction was a standalone FORTRAN program available for download from the CTE-tools web page.
-However, the pixel-based CTE correction is now part of the automated calibration pipeline for all UVIS full-frame images (calwf3 version 3.3 and later) and most1 UVIS subarray images (calwf3 version 3.4 and later).
-Controlled via a new header calibration switch (PCTECORR = PERFORM), and associated calibration table (PCTETAB) and CTE-corrected reference files (e.g. DRKCFILE), calwf3 will by default produce two sets of products: the standard non-CTE-corrected (e.g. *_raw.fits, *_flt.fits, *_drz.fits) files as well as the new CTE-corrected results (*_flc.fits, *_drc.fits).
+Before 2016, the pixel-based CTE correction was a standalone FORTRAN program available for download.
+Since then, however, the pixel-based CTE correction is part of the automated calibration pipeline for all UVIS full-frame images (calwf3 version 3.3 and later) and most1 UVIS subarray images (calwf3 version 3.4 and later).
+Controlled via a header calibration switch (PCTECORR), and associated calibration table (PCTETAB) and CTE-corrected reference files (e.g. DRKCFILE), calwf3 will by default produce two sets of products: the standard non-CTE-corrected files (e.g. *_flt.fits and *_drz.fits) as well as the new CTE-corrected results (*_flc.fits, *_drc.fits).
 Observers can use the *_flc.fits and *_drc.fits data products in the same way as *_flt.fits and *_drz.fits files.

 The WFC3 CTE web page is at: http://www.stsci.edu/hst/instrumentation/wfc3/performance/cte